 P.O.
 Box 9583

 Roanoke, VA 24020

-Photo: Seniors presented at the Art History Senior Symposium on April 13, 2013.
-Left to right: Caitlin Hoerr, Cassie Bjerke, Angel McCord
+Photo: Seniors will present at the Art History Senior Symposium on April 26, 2014.
+Left to right: Paridhi Rana, Abigail Minor

 Art history majors get to know works of art in the context of the social, political, and intellectual cultures of which the works are a part.
 As an art history major, you'll learn to think, read, and write critically about art and to be an astute interpreter of visual imagery.
 You'll progress through chronologically oriented survey courses into upper-level seminars and research projects.

 The major culminates in the senior seminar, an overview of the critical issues of the discipline, as well as the writing and the public presentation of each senior's research.
 "We attract creative, serious, dedicated students," says Assistant Professor of Art Johanna Ruth Epstein," and the intensity of their training in writing, art theory, and methodology, culminating in the senior symposium where students present original research in scholarly papers, gives them the skills they need to thrive in graduate programs.

 Says Professor of Art Kathleen Nolan, "Our senior year experience is as strong as that of any college, anywhere in America.
 Most students encounter their discipline’s critical issues for the first time in grad school, and the fact that our students are getting that in the fall of their senior year means they stand out in the graduate application process and are well prepared once they get there."

 The art history faculty are actively engaged in research and publication in classical art and archeology, medieval art, and 19th- and 20th-century European and American art.
 We emphasize women's history as depicted through images of women in art, women artists, and their patrons.